bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 conversion and verification (e.g. by supercompilation).
 In this case, an interesting math function is written in Refal.
 It is fed to the tool (e.g Refal-5 supercompiler SCP4 (\[1], \[2], \[3])) and then the conversion result or the function analysis are examined.
-Researches in the field of tools development is one of the most important Refal application today._
+Researches in the field of tool development is one of the most important Refal application today._

 The function `Prout` is one of the functions that is included in the language